iQSuite/platform-sdk-node/README.md

     const response = await client.retrieve(
       'your-index-id',
       "What are the main points discussed in the document?"
-    );
+      'document_id' // Optional document_id parameter to filter and retrieve from a specific document );
     console.log(`Response: ${JSON.stringify(response, null, 2)}`);
   } catch (error) {